Securities agents sue 2 SC utility execs over nuclear fraud

 Dominion Energy of Virginia bought the South Carolina utility last year and was also included in the suit.

-Criminal charges were not filed.
+Criminal charges have not been filed.

+“By regularly communicating to the public that the project was progressing, SCANA misled investors and others as to the true status of the project and failed to disclose material information revealing that the schedule was unreliable, significant additional delays were likely to occur, and the critical tax credits were at risk,” federal attorneys wrote in the complaint.

-The intricately detailed 87-page complaint details numerous times that securities agents said Marsh and Byrne lied to regulators, investors on earnings calls and in press releases and presentations.
-The complaint said the two nuclear reactors the executives were in charge of building at the V.C.
-Summer site north of Columbia were going to be finished by the end of 2020 - a deadline to get more than $1 billion in federal tax credits.
+The intricately detailed 87-page brief runs through the history of the project started in 2008 and how Marsh and Byrne never wavered from saying the two reactors being built at the V.C.
+Summer site north of Columbia would be finished by the end of 2020 - a deadline to get $1.4 billion in federal tax credits needed to keep the $10 billion project from overwhelming the utility.

+Marsh and Byrne lied to regulators, investors on earnings calls and in press releases and presentations numerous times, according to the complaint.

 An email from an unidentified SCANA employee said executives “got on our jet airplanes and flew around the country showing the same damn construction pictures from different angles and played our fiddles,” according to the legal papers.